apple/coremltools/docs-guides/_sources/source/stateful-models.md

 print(f"Time with kv-cache: {(perf_counter() - t_start) * 1.0e3} ms")
 ```

-After running the prediction, we can get the following output (on a MacBook Pro with M3 Max chip)
+After running the prediction, we can get the following output (on a MacBook Pro with M3 Max chip):
 ```text
 Time (ms) without kv-cache: 4245.6
 Time (ms) with kv-cache: 238.0
 ```
-It demonstrates how to modify the attention module to get a stateful model with kv-cache, which runs much faster than
+It’s clear that when we modify the attention module to get a stateful model with kv-cache, a given prediction runs much faster than
-the original stateless model.
+with the original stateless model.